vickyzhoujy/w22/_info/staff.md

 I'll hold my office hours outside chem 1179, together with professor Conrad under the tree.
 We can always move to Phelps Hall 3525 if needed.

+## Bryan Zamora, LA

+Hi everyone!
+I am a 3rd year CS major.
+I was previously a CS for CS 32 last Spring.
+I am part of the CS Early Research Program (ERSP) in the Four Eyes Lab.
+My research focuses on 3D Image Reconstruction and Computer Vision.
+During the summer I taught High School students how to code web and mobile apps.
+I am looking forward to have an amazing quarter with you all!
+Come by to office hours to ask me any sort of questions you have, or feel free to reach out on Campuswire!!

 ## Cameron King, LA in training

 Bio coming soon.